Course Title: Methods in Macromolecular Structure

 This is a team-based class where students work in small groups to develop their own analysis of real data.
 Statistical aspects of rigor and reproducibility in structural biology will be emphasized throughout lectures, journal club presentations, and hands-on activities.
 The website for the 2017, 2018, 2019, 2020 editions are available online.

 Course expectations: This course will likely be different from most other courses you have taken before.
 Our expectation is that you will maximize your learning by being an active participant - there is significant out-of-class work required to enable this.
 Many learning opportunities will arise if you are willing to take advantage of the hands-on experience and from those who take the time to show you interesting aspects of the various methods.
 Data analysis will not follow a linear path - our expectation is that you start to become comfortable with unknowns and messy results.
 It is likely that you will encounter issues using the various scientific software required for the course - while we will help troubleshoot, navigating these challenges effectively is a core expectation that we want to see students build towards during the course.
+Please let us know via slack if you will be unable to make any classes.

 Ethics: This course is more than a training experience; data analysis is part of ongoing active research projects, the results of which will be published to the broader scientific community.
 The community must be able to understand our work, replicate it, and have confidence in its findings.
 We must therefore ensure the integrity of the information we disseminate.
 To do so, it is essential that students perform and document their experiments and analyses as faithfully as possible.
 Mistakes and oversights are normal and to be expected, but they must not be ignored, concealed, or disguised.